Welcome to Fastmail! On this page, we'll walk you through the basics of using Fastmail. We're excited to help you get started.

 - Using your contacts to make sure real mail is never stopped.

-- Training your personal database to recognise spam targeted at you.
+- Training your personal database to recognize spam targeted at you.

 - Using rules to delete mail from particular senders.